 The Arkansas State University Heritage Sites program develops and operates heritage sites of regional and national significance in the Arkansas Delta.
-These sites provide educational resources for formal and informal learning, including serving as laboratories for the Heritage Studies doctoral program.
+These sites provide educational resources for formal and informal learning, including serving as laboratories for the Heritage Studies Ph.D. program.
 In addition, they serve as economic catalysts in communities where they are located by attracting heritage tourists from around the country.
-These sites currently include the Hemingway-Pfeiffer Museum and Educational Center in Piggott, the Southern Tenant Farmers Museum in Tyronza, the Lakeport Plantation in Lake Village, and the Historic Dyess Colony: Johnny Cash Boyhood Home.
+These sites currently include the Hemingway-Pfeiffer Museum and Educational Center in Piggott, the Southern Tenant Farmers Museum in Tyronza, the Lakeport Plantation in Lake Village, the Historic Dyess Colony: Johnny Cash Boyhood Home, the Kays House on the university campus, and other affiliated sites.